How to Take the Best Bumble Profile Pictures (2025 Guide)

 Q1.
 What’s the best first photo to use on Bumble?

 Q2.
-How does Bumble determine my “Best Photo”?
+How does Bumble decide my “Best Photo”?

-You need at least one photo to start swiping, but 3–6 photos is ideal.
-Use a variety:
+Bumble requires at least one photo, but 3–6 is ideal.
+Use variety:

 • One lifestyle or hobby photo